devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - On CloudFormation you can set the resources DeletionPolicy as `Snapshot` which keeps the resource backup data when deleting it or its contents when its stack is deleted.
 - The `AWS::AutoScaling::AutoScalingGroup` resource defines an Amazon EC2 Auto Scaling group.
 You can add an `UpdatePolicy` attribute to your stack to perform rolling updates (or replace the group) when a change has been made to the group.
 Alternatively, you can force a rolling update on your instances at any time after updating the stack by starting an instance refresh.
 To specify how AWS CloudFormation handles rolling updates for an Auto Scaling group, use the `AutoScalingRollingUpdate` policy.
 Rolling updates enable you to specify whether AWS CloudFormation updates instances that are in an Auto Scaling group in batches or all at once.
 For example, suppose you have updated the `MaxBatchSize` in your stack template's `UpdatePolicy` from 1 to 10.
 This allows you to perform updates without causing downtime to your currently running application.
 - You can get enable data sharing between CloudFormation and Organizations from the StackSets console.
 Once done, you will be able to use StackSets in the Organizations master account to deploy stacks to all accounts in your organization or in specific organizational units (OUs).
+- Instance profiles are used to pass an IAM role to an EC2 instance, in the template you reference the IAM Role as a property inside the `AWS::IAM::InstanceProfile` of the application instance.
+- AWS Cloud Development Kit (AWS CDK) is a software development framework for defining cloud infrastructure in code and provisioning it through AWS CloudFormation.

 ## S3